5 Essential Oils You Should Never Board A Plane, Train, Or Automobile Without

 Afraid of flying?
 Anxious to be away from home?
 Fear the worst-case scenario in an unknown land?
 If you have travel anxiety, you’re not alone.
 Nearly 20 percent of Americans suffer from anxiety, which can get in the way of enjoying a trip.
-Distilled from the roots, vetiver is incredibly grounding and boasts an earthy aroma—there is even preliminary research suggesting that inhalation reduces anxiety.
+Distilled from the roots, vetiver is incredibly grounding and boasts an earthy aroma—there is even preliminary research suggesting that inhalation reduces anxiety1.
 Vetiver is also safe to use with children and is particularly useful for those diagnosed with ADD and ADHD.

 How-To: Create a travel ritual to lessen anxiety.
 Add 3 drops vetiver, 5 drops lavender, and 8 drops sweet orange to an ounce of sunflower oil.
 Anoint on pulse points before and/or during travel when feeling overwhelmed.

 Few admit it, but many experience it when traveling.
 What am I?
 Constipation!
 If you suffer from IBS discomfort and backed-up bowels, join the club.
 Many travelers are unable to easily "go" when away from the luxury of their homes and routines.
 If this feeling rings true for you, pack some ginger.
 The fresh and spicy aroma is known for kick-starting digestion and movement.
-Recent research highlights that ginger is indeed gastro-protective.
+Recent research highlights that ginger is indeed gastro-protective2.
 Like peppermint, ginger can also assuage motion sickness and nausea and is gentle enough to use on children with stomach issues.

 How-To: Relax abdominal muscles with a warming massage blend.
 Add 6 drops ginger and 3 drops fennel to an ounce of sesame oil.
 Massage on lower abdomen as necessary.

 If you are traveling anywhere—beach, mountains, city—lavender needs to be in your bag.
 This essential oil helps you get to sleep faster, relieves sunburn, takes the itch out of bug bites, makes a wonderfully delicate perfume, and so much more.
 I never travel without my lavender.
 And if I could only take one oil on a trip, this would be it.
 A renowned antimicrobial and skin healer, lavender accelerates the healing of wounds and burns.
-It has also been clinically shown to reduce pain in burn patients.
+It has also been clinically shown to reduce pain in burn patients3.
 Got sunburn and need some potent all-natural relief?
 Use lavender.
 It's also great for healing cuts and scrapes on both adults and kids.

 This oil is conceivably the dark horse in the bunch since it’s not an incredibly well-known essential oil in the aromatherapy world.
 But if you have agonizing jet lag and are not able to effortlessly regulate your body’s biological cycles to a new time zone, fragonia will be your new best friend.
 Fragonia helps restore the body’s natural balance.
 Interestingly enough, the therapeutic benefits of recalibrating and harmonizing the body and mind are also reflected in its nearly 1:1:1 chemical ratio of oxides, monoterpenes, and monoterpenols—giving us the gift of an extremely well-rounded oil.